TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 ### Implementing sessions

-Let's use [express-session](https://expressjs.com/en/resources/middleware/session.html) to implement a basic session authentication system.
+Let's use [express-session](https://expressjs.com/en/resources/middleware/session.html) to implement a basic session authentication system - code along!
 For the purpose of streamlining our example, we'll put all of the JavaScript in `app.js` and start with hardcoding a few things.
 When it comes to your own projects, separate different parts like routes, controllers etc. to their own files and folders as you'll have done before.
 The same can be done for any config for auth features.

 #### Setup